Skip to content

 1. Error occurs

-3. If lesson found → apply known fix
+3. Search Lore for a matching lesson → apply known fix

 4. If no lesson → debug and solve